erupt321/ruptchat/README.md

 for the text.

 **Changelog**

+	__07.30.20__
+	Fixed a bug if you tried to drag when you clicked a menu header, would trigger a movement drag in the client.
+Thanks Akaden for pointing that one out!

 	__07.26.20__
 	Fixed some chat filters in the battle log.
 Added a new feature to display chat input the client